PHA RESEARCH PROGRAMS

 - Support the next generation of physician-researchers and scientists focusing on adult and pediatric PH through fellowships, young investigators’ awards, and early career grants for difficult-to-fund research projects.

-- Collaborate with PH and associated disease patients, health and science professionals, government, and other organizations, to advise and gather new knowledge and information to share with the PH community effectively, rapidly, and broadly.
+- Collaborate with PH and associated disease patients; health and science professionals; policymakers; and other organizations to advise and gather new knowledge to share with the PH community.

 Since forming in 1991, PHA has committed $8 million to support cutting-edge research on PH and supported more than 75 researchers.

-PHA has funded PH clinicians and scientists supporting PH pediatric and adult research through the Aldrighetti Research Award, the Robyn J. Barst pediatric PH Research and Mentoring Grant, PHA/ATS Research Fellowships, PHA Proof of Concept Awards and PHA/NHLBI Mentoring Clinical Scientist Awards.
+PHA has funded PH pediatric and adult research through the Aldrighetti Research Award, the Robyn J. Barst Pediatric PH Research and Mentoring Grant, PHA/ATS research fellowships, PHA Proof of Concept awards and PHA/NHLBI Mentoring Clinical Scientist awards.
 Learn more about previous PHA grant awardees.

 The PHA Registry (PHAR) is the largest active U.S.-based, prospective and longitudinal observational PH patient registry.
 More than 55 participating PHA-accredited PH Care Centers have enrolled over 1,350 individuals in PHAR.
 Patients with PAH, CTEPH and pediatric PH due to developmental lung disease may be enrolled in PHAR.
 Goals of the PHAR are to support research towards measuring and improving quality of care, understand risk factors for patient outcomes, and supporting clinical research for new therapies.
 There are more than 25 research proposals, multiple conference abstracts, and 4 publications using data from PHAR.